 We thought it was about time to go out there and look at actually buying something instead of just having an existing instrument worked on.
 So yesterday we paid ’em a visit.

 Folkway sells some new instruments, but the main attraction (for me, at least) is the vast assortment of vintage instruments from various walks of life.
 There are acoustic and electric guitars, banjos, mandolins, ukuleles, basses, lap and pedal steel guitars, resonators, dobros…you name the fretted instrument with strings, and chances are they either have it or will have it before too long.

-It’s probably the only place a left-handed guitarist can hope to find a sexy twelve-string or Gretsch guitar.
-But I’m right-handed, so the fleshy mountains opened themselves up to me with little coaxing.
+It’s probably the only place a left-handed guitarist can hope to find a sexy twelve-string or Gretsch guitar (not that I’m left-handed…but some people are).
 They’ve got some insane vintage amps too.